Frkncln/KestirimProject/README.md

 # KestirimProject
 Direction estimation target finding project.
 Linux Ubuntu Used , apache maven and kafka , Eclipse IDE used.

-commands from kafka directory
-to start zookeeper;
+Needs kafka and maven , with commands below should executed before run. commands from kafka directory to start zookeeper;